PhD, MS, UC-Berkeley; BS, University of Redlands

 Bachelor of Commerce (First Class Honors), University of Western Australia

-For the 2017-2018 academic year, Richard Sloan is Visiting Professor of Accounting at the University of Southern California and is on leave from the University of California Berkeley, where he holds the Emile R. Niemela Chair in Accounting and International Business.
+Richard Sloan is Accounting Circle Professor of Accounting at the University of Southern California.
 From 2006 to 2009, Sloan was a managing director in equity research at Barclays Global Investors.
-He has also served on the faculties of the University of Michigan’s Ross School of Business and the University of Pennsylvania’s Wharton School.
-While at the University of Michigan, Professor Sloan was the founding director of the John R. and Georgene M. Tozzi Electronic Business and Finance Center.
+He has also held academic positions at the University of California at Berkeley (Haas School), the University of Michigan (Ross School) and the University of Pennsylvania (Wharton School).
+While at the University of Michigan, Professor Sloan was the founding director of the Tozzi Electronic Business and Finance Center.

 B.S., University of Southern California